engine-bay/persistence/README.md

 ### Registration

 This module cannot run on its own.
-You will need to register it and its DbContext in your application to use its functionality.
+You will need to register it in your application to use its functionality.
 See [EngineBay.CommunityEdition](https://github.com/engine-bay/engine-bay-ce)'s example of [module registration](https://github.com/engine-bay/engine-bay-ce/blob/main/EngineBay.CommunityEdition/Modules/ModuleRegistration.cs) for an example of how to do this.

 ```cs
         private static IEnumerable<IModule> GetRegisteredModules()